felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

 Again, we're making `SettingsBloc` globally accessible using `BlocProvider` and we are also disposing it in the `dispose` callback.
-This time, however, since we are exposing more than one Bloc using `BlocProvider` at the same level we can eliminate some nesting by using the `BlocProviderTree` widget.
+This time, however, since we are exposing more than one Bloc using `BlocProvider` at the same level we can eliminate some nesting by using the `MultiBlocProvider` widget.

 Now we need to create our `Settings` widget from which users can toggle the units.